 Make reservations for a two course dinner at the CN Tower and your meal price includes the 'Tower Experience'.
 This makes the price of your meal very reasonable (about $20 plus a tip more than purchasing the Tower Experience separately), especially considering the incredible 360° view you'll enjoy while eating.
 You simply won't find a better view of city anywhere.

 Another good option to save money on Toronto's most popular attractions is the to purchase a Toronto CityPass.
-If you visit all 5 attractions with it you will save 45% of the regular admission.
-Even if you only visit 4 of the 5 attractions you'll still enjoy a significant savings and you won't have to stand inline to buy tickets.
+If you visit all 5 attractions with it you will save over 33% of the regular admission.
 Unlike some attraction passes, they don't rush you either.
-You get a full 9 days to see all 5 attractions.
+You get a 9 consecutive days to visit all 5 attractions.

 If you are visiting Toronto during the last 2 weeks of summer before Labour Day, don't miss the excitement of the midway, exhibits and shows at the Canadian National Exhibition.